AndrewAmore/Voter-Registration-in-North-Carolina/README.md

 and improved with new estimation techniques...

 ### Case Study Abstract
+Political candidates are often interested in understanding factors influencing voter registration across different demographic categories and how overall registration probability varies.
+Understanding these aspects can enhance informed decision making for campaign staffs on election related decisions, like where to focus limited advertising budgets to sway voters.
+Official voter registration records and census population estimates for counties in North Carolina were collected and analyzed using Bayesian hierarchical modeling strategies.
+The large number of demographic combinations limit the analysis to a random sample of just 30% of all counties.
+The final models suggest demographic attributes, like age and race, have significant impacts on registration rates as well as significant rate differences across counties.
+To explore predictive power of multilevel models, out-of-sample predictions on registration rates were computed and compared to the true values using MSE.
+Overall, the fitted models display similar behavior and have high predictive accuracy for a majority of observations.

 ### Description of Contents
 - ```./data/```: raw data directory and data processing scripts